 - Breathe deliberately.
 Exhale as you pull your legs back to center.
 Inhale as you lower to the side.
 If you feel your lower back arching or a shoulder lifting off the floor, reduce your range of motion immediately.

-- "Straight legs amplify the difficulty.
+Coach Ty's cue: "Straight legs amplify the difficulty.
 Bend them if you need to."
-Straight legs create a longer lever arm, which dramatically increases the rotational force your obliques must control.
-And look, bending your knees to 90 degrees isn't cheating.
-It's a legitimate regression that keeps the exercise effective while you build strength.
+Bending the knees to 90 degrees isn't cheating; it's a legitimate regression that keeps the exercise effective while you build strength.

 Common Mistakes